alejandra-rojas/ThePlanetIsYourCanvas-2022-23/README.md

-# The Planet is your Canvas 2022-2023.
-WebApp
+# The Planet is your Canvas 22-23 WebApp

+This web app was created for a contest organized by the UN Environment Program in Latin America.
+The objective was to promote the art contest and facilitate the submission of artworks by participants.
+After the first stage closed and the jury selected the finalists, the website allowed the public to vote for their favorite artworks.

-The webapp went live once the finalists of the contest were selected by the jury.
-Built with React, the webapp allowed users to vote for their favorite finalist artworks, seamlessly integrating Firebase Database and Authentication to keep track of the votes.
-Over the span of the 10-day voting period, the webapp registered 2,410 individuals from over 15 countries in Latin America.
+Built with React, the web app seamlessly integrated Firebase Database and Authentication to manage and track votes.
+Over the 10-day voting period, the web app registered 2410 users from more than 15 countries across Latin America.

 ## Tech Stack